theak/shopping-list/README.md

 # Home Assistant Shopping List Proxy

-A simple vibe coded web proxy that displays your Home Assistant shopping list in a clean, modern interface with local completion toggling.
+A minimal web app to surface your Home Assistant shopping list entity in a read-only way to the public internet so you can view it externally when you're out shopping, without exposing much else.

 ## Environment Variables